elegant-scipy/elegant-scipy/markdown/ch7.markdown

 (And these are not cheap operations.)

 There is another way.
-[REF: original k-mer/de-Bruijn Graph implementation] realised that reads could be broken down into smaller, overlapping *k-mers*, substrings of length k, which can then be stored in a hash table (a dictionary, in Python).
+[REF: original k-mer/de-Bruijn Graph implementation] realized that reads could be broken down into smaller, overlapping *k-mers*, substrings of length k, which can then be stored in a hash table (a dictionary, in Python).
 This has tons of advantages, but the main one is that instead of computing on the total number of reads, which can be arbitrarily large, we can compute on the total number of k-mers, which can only be as large as the genome itself — usually 1-2 orders of magnitude smaller than the reads.

 Assuming we choose k large enough to ensure any k-mer appears only once in the genome, the number of times a k-mer appears is exactly the number of reads that originate from that part of the genome.